Renaissance School of Medicine at Stony Brook University: History

 Stony Brook University School of Medicine was renamed the Renaissance School of Medicine at Stony Brook University in 2018.
-This was done to acknowledge over $500 million in donations from employees of Renaissance Technologies — a hedge fund located 2 miles from the Stony Brook University —with $150 million being pledged by Jim and Marilyn Simons, and the Simons Foundation.
+This was done to acknowledge over $500 million in donations from employees of Renaissance Technologies — a hedge fund located 2 miles from the Stony Brook University campus — with $150 million being pledged by Jim and Marilyn Simons, and the Simons Foundation.
 The name change acknowledges not only the namesake of Simons' hedge fund, Renaissance Technologies, but also the "renaissance" in biomedical research and innovation that the donations have fueled.
 The donations have helped create 9 academic and research centers, endowed 34 chairs and professorships, and funded $35 million in scholarships and fellowships.

-During the 2019–2020 academic year, RSOM moved to online instruction due to the COVID-19 pandemic.
-After an executive order was signed by Governor Andrew Cuomo allowing for early graduation among senior medical students, 122 students from the class of 2020 graduated 2 months early, 63 of whom were deployed to the front lines of the pandemic within weeks.

 About

 RSOM consists of 8 basic science and 18 clinical departments.
-RSOM is involved in the preclinical and clinical education of students in the five Health Sciences schools, the students of public health, and students across other schools in the university.
-RSOM provides graduate, post-graduate and continuing education degrees.
+RSOM is involved in the preclinical and clinical education of students in the five health sciences schools, the students of public health, and students across other schools in the university.
+RSOM provides graduate, post-graduate, and continuing education degrees.

 RSOM offers dual degrees in conjunction with other schools at Stony Brook University.
-Applicants may apply to the NIH funded MD-PhD Medical Scientist Training Program.
+Applicants may apply to the NIH-funded MD-PhD Medical Scientist Training Program.
 Additionally, various dual degrees options may be pursued including an MD-MPH in conjunction with the School of Public Health, an MD-MBA in conjunction with the College of Business, and an MD-MA in conjunction with the Center for Bioethics, Compassionate Care and Medical Humanities.